The Human Truth Foundation

 For more, see:

 South Africa has some poor policies and cultural issues which cause some public health problems.
-S. Africa comes in the best 20 for its suicide rate33 (amongst the lowest in Africa).
-It does better than average when it comes to its fertility rate14, its food aid and health contributions and WHO compliance34 (the lowest in Africa), its smoking rate35 (but high for Africa) and in the prevalence of overweight adults36 (but bad for Africa).
-But, things could still be better.
-S. Africa does worse than average when it comes to its adolescent birth rate37 (still low for Africa), its alcohol consumption rate38 and in its average life expectancy11.
-And finally, it falls into the worst-performing 20 for its immunizations take-up39.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+S. Africa comes in the best 20 in terms of its suicide rate33 (one of the best in Africa).
+It does better than average when it comes to its fertility rate14, its food aid and health contributions and WHO compliance34 (the lowest in Africa) and in the prevalence of overweight adults35 (but high for Africa).
+S. Africa still has work to do.
+S. Africa does worse than average for its smoking rate36, childhood mortality in the 2020s (so far)37, its adolescent birth rate38 (still low for Africa), its alcohol consumption rate39 and in its average life expectancy11.
+And finally, it sits amongst the bottom 20 in its immunizations take-up40.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in South Africa improved by just +2.8yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
 South Africa's peak fertility rate was 6.16 in 1960.

 Life Expectancy